madhushruthiramesh07/Muttiple-capacity-with-infinite-capacity/README.md

 ## Result:
 Thus the average number of materials in the system and conveyor, waiting time of the each material in the system and conveyor is found successfully.
-## RThus the average number of materials in the system and conveyor, waiting time of the each material in the system and conveyor is found successfully.esult :